snowclipsed/snowclipsed.github.io/portfolio/posts/rubiks-cube-1.md

 ## Acknowledgements

 Thanks a lot to [Will Brown](https://x.com/willccbb) and [Prime Intellect](https://www.primeintellect.ai/) for giving me credits that allowed me to dip my hands into RL.
 You have the mandate of heaven.

+I have also hosted my environment on the very popular [prime environments hub](https://app.primeintellect.ai/dashboard/environments/snowclipsed/cuber-rl) if you want to try this problem out for yourself.

 Also huge thanks to [Secemp](https://x.com/secemp9), [Eric W. Tamel](https://x.com/fujikanaeda), [ueaj](https://x.com/_ueaj), [tokenbender](https://x.com/tokenbender), [vatsa](https://x.com/_vatsadev), [sinatras](https://x.com/myainotez) for their valuable feedback.